List of birds of Queensland

 Queensland is the second-largest state in Australia but has the greatest biodiversity, with 684 species of bird recorded (more than closest-rivals New South Wales or West Australia with both around 550).

 The high avian biodiversity is probably a reflection of the wide variety of habitats, from desert to rainforest and mangrove forest to mulga, which make Queensland a birders paradise.

 This list is based on the 1996 classification by Sibley and Monroe (though there has been a recent (2008) extensive revision of Australian birds by Christidis and Boles), which has resulted in some lumping and splitting.
 Their system has been developed over nearly two decades and has strong local support, but deviates in important ways from more generally accepted schemes.
 Supplemental updates follow The Clements Checklist of Birds of the World, 2022 edition.

-This list also uses British English throughout.
+This list also uses Australian English throughout.
 Any bird names or other wording follows that convention.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.